radubr/Super-Simple-Post-Reading-Time/README.md

 # Super Simple Post Reading Time
-A simple WordPress plugin that adds the estimated reading time to the top of every post.
+A simple WordPress plugin that adds the estimated reading time of a post.
+It shows next to the published date of every blog post.

 ## How it looks like?
 [Online example](https://radubraniscan.com/super-simple-post-reading-time-a-wordpress-plugin/)